srees1988/srees1988.github.io/_posts/2024-11-20-biz-value-customer-segments.md

 ---

 <small style="margin-bottom: -10px; display: block;">
-  *An excerpt from an article written by Sree, published in Venture Magazine.*
+  *An excerpt from an article written by Sree, published in 'Venture' Magazine.*
 </small>

 <style>